keyboard - PS/2 keyboard driver

 │

-▼ (only on make events; break events stop here)
+▼ (mostly make events; break events update state and stop)

 on_make